 - Coordinate with other drivers for rides back to the church if needed.

-- Make sure everyone makes it back to camp after shower.
+- Make sure everyone makes it back to camp after they shower.

 Adult Small Group Leader